-- Elementary School (Pre-K to 5th grade): The cell phone must be in a locker and silenced for the entirety of the school day.
+- Elementary School (Pre-K to 6th grade): The cell phone must be in a locker and silenced for the entirety of the school day.
 In the case of emergency, the school phone will be used to contact a parent.
-If / when the cell phone is seen or heard during class time, the cell phone will be taken and left at reception (both campuses) for parent pickup. - Middle School (6th to 8th grade): The cell phone must be in a locker and silenced for the entirety of the school day.
+If / when the cell phone is seen or heard during class time, the cell phone will be taken and left at reception (both campuses) for parent pickup. - Middle School (7th and 8th grade): The cell phone must be in a locker and silenced for the entirety of the school day.
 In the case of emergency, the school phone will be used to contact a parent.
 If / when the cell phone is seen or heard during class time, the cell phone will be taken and left at reception (both campuses) for parent pickup.
-Students are not permitted to use the recording capabilities of their device (video/camera/audio) while at school. - High School: The cell phone must be in a locker, backpack, or in the pocket chart on the classroom door and silenced for the entirety of the school day except for lunch and passing periods as noted in this paragraph.
+Students are not permitted to use the recording capabilities of their device (video/camera/audio) while at school. - High School: The cell phone must be in a locker and silenced for the entirety of the school day.
 In the case of emergency, the school phone will be used to contact a parent.
 If / when the cell phone is seen or heard during class time, the cell phone will be taken and left at reception (both campuses) for parent pickup.
-The cell phone may be used during lunch and passing periods only but must remain silenced during use.
 Students are not permitted to use the recording capabilities of their device (video/camera/audio) while at school. - During class, smart watches and other similar wearable devices that can connect with the internet or with other devices may not be used for web access, information storage or retrieval, messaging, and/or notifications.
 They may only be used as a time-keeping device.
 Especially during examinations, students should take care that the watch does not light up or should remove the watch so as to preclude even the appearance of academic dishonesty. - Lost or Stolen Cell Phones (or other electronic device): It is the responsibility of the student carrying the cell phone or other electronic device to keep it safe.
 The cell phone or other electronic device is not a necessary instrument to the school day and may just as easily be left at home.
 Parkview is not responsible for personal devices that are lost, stolen, or damaged while at school.